What are Birth injury Claims?

 It is difficult to envisage a more devastating situation than a child being born with serious defects or being stillborn as a result of medical negligence.
 At P.A.Duffy and Company our medical negligence solicitors are compassionate, professional and will fight to get our clients the compensation they deserve.

-All initial enquiries are free and we will always discuss the funding options which are available to our clients, including; Legal Aid, litigation insurance, legal expenses cover and private paying.
+Complete an online enquiry form.
+We will always discuss the funding options which are available to our clients, including; Legal Aid, litigation insurance, legal expenses cover and private paying.